 For help exporting to SVG from your design tool, see the following help documents for some of the more common design tools:

-At this time, Studio only supports fills, strokes and stop-color CSS styles, #id and .class CSS selectors for styling elements.
+At this time, Studio only supports fills, borders and stop-color CSS styles, #id and .class CSS selectors for styling elements.